Requirements of the Mental Health Act 2014 (Vic)

 ‘Treatment decision’ is not defined, but arguably, it refers to any decision to provide compulsory treatment.
 For example, prescribing a particular psychiatric medication or making significant changes to a person’s dose of antipsychotic medication.

 In determining whether the treatment the psychiatrist proposes is ‘least restrictive’, they must have regard to the range of factors in section 71(4) of the MHA 2014.
 These factors include, importantly, the person’s views and preferences about their treatment and any beneficial alternative treatments that are reasonably available.
-If the person is happy to take alternative medication, then it may be possible to argue the person should receive that treatment as a A patient admitted to a mental facility with the patient’s consent..
+If the person is agreeable to taking alternative medication, then it may be possible to argue the person should receive that treatment as a voluntary patient.
 The person can only receive compulsory treatment if they are a compulsory patient.